davidcgong/personal_site/src/content/2019-03-19-a-framework-for-placing-trades.md

 ## Introduction

-Let's face it, algorithmic trading is ultimately what will rule the market (or rules).
-The top experts in mathematics, statistics, and algorithm design all gather around to create algorithms that are experts at manipulating market prices and conducting arbitrage.

-However, I do want to talk about the decision-making process I go through when I place trades so that I can receive some constructive criticism and hopefully 10 years down the line, I see that my thinking was elementary and naive.
+I present here some of the things I think about before entering and exiting a trade, and the general mindset I adhere to before deciding to take full responsibility for the potential risk-reward and opportunity flow, as well as being able to figure out where to put my bucket before it rains.

+Please note that no amount of technical analysis can save you from yourself.
+Technical analysis merely provides you with an edge; it is up to you to act and accept the rewards and consequences of your trading and to not be emotionally flabbergasted.

 ## Decision-making processes

 >These ideas mostly apply to mid-large cap traded stocks.
 No penny stocks here!
 If you're interested in trading penny stocks or doing day trading, VWAP tends to be a good indicator.

-_Edit: I totally forgot to talk about EMA (Exponential Moving Averages), but check them out on Investopedia as well!
-There are many patterns that can be identified with EMA in addition to figuring out when a stock is overextended in one direction. <- **This is actually pretty important!**_
+I also did not talk about EMA here, but you should definitely study this indicator with regards to trend reversals across any time period.

 Here are a few metrics I look for before making a decisive decision (long or short):